 Qualifying your leads allows you to get to know them, but what are the best methods for determining if they are potential customers?
 Are you trying to sell a B2B product to an intern who doesn’t have the authority to buy it?
 Are you offering a cat owner dog food?

-The following strategies will help you to weed out the leads who are not potential buyers and determine which are your ideal clientele so you can spend your efforts on converting them to customers.
+The following strategies will help you to weed out the leads who are not potential buyers and determine who are your ideal clientele so you can spend your efforts on converting them to customers.

 STRATEGY 1: THE ASK METHOD